The Jackass Narcissist.

 There is no room for improvement.

-The only thing you can do now is: know that you danced with the devil and that given a chance the evil would eradicate you.
+The only thing you can do now is to recognize that you danced with the devil.
+Given a chance, the evil would eradicate you.

 You mean nothing to him now.

-As lonely as it may seem, it’s time to wipe the stink off that asshole left behind in his monster wake, take a good look within and take care of yourself!
+As lonely as it may seem, it’s time to address the issues left behind.
+Reflect on yourself and take care of your well-being!

 Unlike him, you can fix what’s going on within you.